 Ask yourself these five questions:

 1. Where are your customers?
-It might be cheaper rent in a warehouse district, but if your customers all shop downtown then it’s not going to matter how cheap your rent is.
+It might be cheaper to rent in a warehouse district, but if your customers all shop downtown then it’s not going to matter how cheap your rent is.

 2. Is the site in a Safe Location?
-When customers to come to your place of business, they want to know they will be safe there.
+When customers come to your place of business, they want to know they will be safe there.
 Make sure you research the area thoroughly, so safety isn’t a factor when your customers want to visit your store.